xarmar/TodoListJs/README.md

 # TodoListJS
-- A web-application written in Typescript that allows the user to organise their time.
+- A web-application written in Typescript that allows the user to organise their daily tasks.
 - The user can create and edit 'Projects' that contain 'Todos' and mark these 'Todos' as completed.

 # Technologies Used: